Considerations prior to initiating antiretroviral therapy

 Advances in HIV therapy in the last decade have shifted the risk-benefit ratio to earlier treatment.
 The institution of effective ART can reduce HIV-related morbidity and mortality and decrease HIV transmission.
 HIV treatment guidelines from the United States Department of Health and Human Services (DHHS) and the International Antiviral Society-USA (IAS-USA) panels now recommend antiretroviral treatment in all patients with HIV infection, regardless of CD4 cell counts [2,3].
 The strength of evidence supporting this recommendation varies by the pretreatment CD4 cell count.

 This topic will address issues related to the evaluation of the chronically infected HIV-seropositive patient prior to starting therapy and other specific considerations that may influence treatment decisions in the individual patient.
 Indications for initiating ART in the chronically infected HIV-infected patient, relative efficacy of different regimens, patient evaluation, and laboratory monitoring are discussed elsewhere.
-(See "Patient monitoring during HIV antiretroviral therapy" and "Selecting antiretroviral regimens for the treatment-naïve HIV-infected patient" and "When to initiate antiretroviral therapy in HIV-infected patients" and "Overview of antiretroviral agents used to treat HIV".)
+(See "Patient monitoring during HIV antiretroviral therapy" and "Selecting antiretroviral regimens for the treatment-naïve HIV-infected patient" and "When to initiate antiretroviral therapy in HIV-infected patients".)

 Issues related to the initiation of HIV therapy in the patient with acute HIV infection are discussed elsewhere.
 (See "Acute and early HIV infection: Treatment".)